beast-dev/doc/tutorials/model_selection_1/model_selection_1.md

 ### HME, sHME and AICM (not recommended)

-**Important:** for reliable and accurate marginal likelihood estimation, use path sampling and stepping-stone sampling or [generalized stepping-stone sampling](model_selection_2).

-#### Tracer
+{% include warning.html content='

-**Important:** given the poor performance and reliability of the HME and AICM, these estimators have been deprecated in the Tracer code base and will hence **no longer be available in future versions of Tracer**.
+Given the [poor performance and reliability of the HME and AICM](https://radfordneal.wordpress.com/2008/08/17/the-harmonic-mean-of-the-likelihood-worst-monte-carlo-method-ever/), these estimators have been deprecated in the Tracer code base and will hence **no longer be available in future versions of Tracer**.

+For reliable and accurate marginal likelihood estimation, use [path sampling and stepping-stone sampling](#marginal-likelihood-estimation-using-path-sampling-and-stepping-stone-sampling) or [generalized stepping-stone sampling](model_selection_2).
+' %}

 <!-- The HME and AICM can be readily computed in Tracer v1.6, after a .log file has been successfully loaded.